-DSDS is responsible for overseeing the operation of the incident management system.
-DSDS supervisors are required to review two (2) reports per employee per month for non-probationary employees and 100% of reports for probationary employees until those employees have case approval as well as periodic reviews of all other reports.
-This supervisory review determines if the staff person conducting the investigation has followed policy and procedure during the investigation, has communicated with all the necessary parties, and has documented the investigation correctly.
+The Division of Senior and Disability Services (DSDS) is responsible for overseeing the operation of the incident management system.
+DSDS supervisors are required to complete a first review on all reports, as well as a full case review on all reports with a finding of reason to believe; suspicious death reports; cases found reason to believe that would be appropriate for review for potential Employee Disqualification List (EDL) referral; reports completed by any probationary Worker; and, any report deemed necessary by a supervisor or division management.
+In addition, the supervisor shall periodically review all other reports.
+The supervisory review determines if the staff person conducting the investigation has followed policy and procedure during the investigation, has communicated with all the necessary parties, and has documented the investigation correctly.
 This oversight is conducted on an ongoing basis.
-Additionally the Supervisor, in an effort to assist in ensuring the on- going quality of the investigations will conference with staff on reports, read on-going records, and, as possible go on interviews with the investigator.
-The APS case management system is utilized to collect information on reports containing allegations of abuse, neglect, and/or exploitation (ANE) and to track occurrence/reoccurrence of ANE by reported adult, alleged perpetrator, and the allegation(s).
-This system is accessible to all investigating staff and can be utilized in the investigation process to track how similar allegations were handled in the past.
-DSDS is mandated to provide protective services for eligible participants to help prevent future reports by reducing the cause of the abuse, neglect, or exploitation through a variety of activities: financial/economic interventions, education, local community supports, in-home or consumer-directed services, use of the resources of other agencies/entities, and the periodic contacts required when an individual is placed under 'protective service' status with DHSS.
-Person-centered protective goals and objectives are developed and documented in the APS case management system.
+The supervisor, in an effort to assist in ensuring the on-going quality of the investigations, will conference with staff on reports, read on-going records, and go on interviews with the investigator.
+This oversight is also conducted on an ongoing basis.
+The Mo Case Compass system is utilized to document the information obtained during the investigation and track occurrence/reoccurrence of ANE by eligible adult and alleged perpetrator.
+This system is accessible to all investigating staff and can be utilized in the investigation process to track past allegations were handled.
+DSDS is mandated to obtain or coordinate protective services for eligible participants to help prevent future reports by reducing the cause of the abuse, neglect, or exploitation through a variety of activities: financial/economic interventions, education, local community supports, in-home or consumer-directed services, use of the resources of other agencies/entities, and follow-up contact with eligible adults that have an open protective service case.
+Waiver participants that have been placed under 'protective service' status are identified along with the level of protective service needed.
+These levels are: Indicative of a minimal but consistent need for protective intervention with the intent to reduce injury/harm by increasing support system and regular contacts to be made as needed to the support system and a minimum of one home visit every six months, or- Indicative of a moderate need for protective intervention with contacts to occur on a regular basis averaging at least twice per month and a minimum of one home visit every six months, or-Indicative of intense need for protective intervention with contacts to occur with and/or on the behalf of the participant weekly and a home visit monthly.

-Participant information is collected and compiled in the APS case management system.
-The methods of reporting include calling DHSS staff or the Adult Abuse Hotline 800# (this number is promoted on DHSS public information, brochure, posters and website), making a referral online at helath.mo.gov/abuse, written correspondence with DHSS or through the 'Ask Us' function on DHSS' website.
-All reports are logged in the APS case management system, regardless of the method utilized to report, in order to track all reports.
-Information gathered on abuse, neglect, and exploitation is used to prevent reoccurrence through education and changes in policy and procedures including but not limited to staff and provider training and public awareness.
+Participant information is collected and compiled in the state reporting data base, Mo Case Compass.
+The methods of reporting include calling DSDS staff or the Central Registry Unit 800# (this number is promoted on DHSS public information, brochure, posters and website), written correspondence with DHSS or through the 'Ask Us' function on DHSS' website.
+All reports are registered in the Mo Case Compass system, regardless of the method utilized to report, in order to track all reports.
+Information gathered on abuse, neglect, and exploitation are used to prevent reoccurrence through education and changes in policy and procedures including but not limited to staff and provider training and public awareness.